FelipeGirardi/TrabalhoSisop2/README.md

 # Overview
 University assignment for Operating Systems 2 class.
-This is a client/server Twitter-like application structured in `client_app` and `server_app` modules.
+This is a client/server Twitter-like application structured in `client_app`, `server_app` and `frontend_app` modules.
 Runs only on Unix/Linux.
-A video-demo can be seen on [this link](https://www.youtube.com/watch?v=kvTAINipn80).
+Video-demos are available at: [YouTube: Part 1](https://www.youtube.com/watch?v=kvTAINipn80) and [YouTube: Part 2](https://youtu.be/wTaDFyPwLgo).

 | Class               | Course           | Semester | University               |
 |:-------------------:|:----------------:|:--------:|:------------------------:|